-The AXIS Group Vendor Management Office ("VMO") has established an enterprise wide standard methodology to assess performance and risk of outsourced services (excluding underwriting and claims which are monitored by the relevant business leader).
+The AXIS Group Vendor Management Office ("VMO") has established an enterprise-wide standard methodology to assess performance and risk of outsourced services (excluding claims which is monitored by the relevant business leader).
 Outsourcing arrangements are managed effectively through Service Level Agreements ("SLAs") which are reported to and monitored by the VMO reporting relevant issues to the business leader.
 The VMO ensures that all relevant aspects of a service providers risk management, financial resources and internal control systems are adequate and robust, in addition to ensuring that the outsourcing activities do not impact AXIS governance or operational risk.